nordnet/generator-nordnet-es-module/README.md

 * Trustworthy README with Install, Usage, Api and License sections
 * [Easy testability, `tdd` mode][tdd] and test coverage
 * [Ready to use with travis and coveralls](#next-steps)
-* Support for package.json’s fields, your github username too
-* Memorizing fields: your name, email, website and github username and license
 * And obviously ![Badges][badges] for npm, tests, coverage and dependencies

 [tdd]: https://iamstarkov.com/start-with-testing/